jt196/vanilla-cookbook/docs/manual/usage.md

 Add your recipe here.

+**Android PWA sharing** a URL or text to the new page is supported.

 ### Scrape It

 Either use the old skool bookmarklet (found in /user/options/bookmark), or paste the URL in the first box, then press scrape.